 Carette’s dinky tarts and luscious éclairs are just the thing to nibble on in pretty Place des Vosges.
 Soak up Swedish culture at Institut Suédois and grab a sweet-scented cinnamon roll from the charming café.
 Or perch on a stool at Boot Café – this tiny cobbler-turned-coffee shop serves properly good brews.

 Nab a terrace table at Au Petit Fer à Cheval for the best people-watching in town and dishes so old-school they’re cool.
 At Israeli joint Miznon, tuck into pitas stuffed with melting ratatouille, spiced and breaded fish, or off-piste tatin apples.
-The small plates at Homies (tahini cauliflower, lamb pastille) are artfully dressed and undeniably tasty.

 From sweet scents to the strongest of cheeses, leave plenty of space in your case for these Parisian treats.